ricardohsmello/microprofile-thorntail/README.md

 # My Hello World from microservices

-This is an example of microservices using java.
+This is an example of microservices using Java.

 We have an distributed architecture in some services, where exists a service layer that invoke others two microservices, such spring boot and microprofile service.
 These microservices call backend api as you can see in image below: